Best Travel Insurance for Frequent Travelers

 They have fairly cheap plans.
 Though these plans include basic coverage, you can choose to add extras.
 But, that can increase your premiums by quite a bit.

 One of the benefits of True Traveller is that they don’t have any limitations on home visits.
 Keep in mind though, that you’re not covered by their plan when you’re in your home country.
-Additionally, they will often arrange direct billing for medical treatment that costs more than £500.
+Additionally, they’ll often arrange direct billing for medical treatment that costs more than £500.
 Below that, you’ll usually have to pay the doctor directly and then get reimbursed later.

 The downside is they are only available for EEA residents.
 Having an extension is also pretty costly with True Traveller.
 Moreover, the extras can really make or break the plan.
 A seven days policy, for example, can start at £34 and go all the way to £361 depending on the extras.
 Below is a table with their average prices for a mid-range package, with zero extras and a £75 deductible per claim.